 Go here to learn how to create a new WordPress page:

-Parent & Child Pages
+Parent And Child WordPress Pages

 - Sales Pages